B1nguy1/B1nguy1.github.io/index.markdown

 **Plot 2:** _Map showing occurences of robbery crimes in different districts in SF 2013-2014_
 <br>

 From the visualization, there is clear that districts _Mission_ and _Southern_ are those with high numbers of robberies.
 For tourists, there is therefore best to be avoid to walk around there, especially at night.
-As those districts are not popular by tourists according to an article about _Best San Francisco Districts to Visit: 10 Most Popular_, tourists can be sure that there is low risk to face robbery crimes when they are in San Francisco.
+As those districts are not popular among tourists according to an article about _Best San Francisco Districts to Visit: 10 Most Popular_, tourists can be sure that there is low risk to face robbery crimes when they are in San Francisco.

 <br>

 The third and final visualization, is an interactive visualization of a bar chart showing robbery and theft crime rates monthly between 2013 and 2014.
 To see the crime rate of different crime categories, one can select or remove crime categories from the legend.

-<iframe src="viz3.html" width="100%" height="450" class="iframe-2"></iframe>
+<iframe src="viz3.html" width="100%" height="480" class="iframe-2"></iframe>

 **Plot 3:** _Interactive visualization of robbery and theft crime rates_